cfagan93/GameEngine_StarTrek_ChrisFagan/README.md

 Instructions

-* Please download project and open Scene 1.
+* Please download the project and open/play Scene 1.

-* The project will automatically play and the player will have to use the space button to switch scenes.
+* The project will automatically play and the player will have to use the space button/key to switch scenes.
 The player (you) also has contorl of the free movement camera.

 How it works

+* Movement

-*
+* Visuals

 What am i most proud of in this assignment